 April 28, 2016 | By Kevin Vela

-Evaluating your ultimate role in the company is a paramount exercise for every founder, and one that you as a founder need to be doing on a consistent basis; even if that means putting your daily responsibilities on hold for a time.
-This is a scary thought – ignoring the day to day from time to time – but you’ll never see the whole picture if you’re honed in on the details.
+Evaluating your ultimate role in the company is a paramount exercise for every founder, and one that you need to be doing on a consistent basis; even if that means putting your daily responsibilities on hold for a time.
+This is a scary thought – ignoring the day-to-day from time to time – but you’ll never see the whole picture if you’re honed in on the details.